 Carefully connect the blade to the handle, ensuring that the safety lock is used.
-You can also check that the blades are connected by pointing it safely away from yourself and other objects and pressing the start button.
+You can also check that the blades are connected by pointing them safely away from yourself and other objects and pressing the start button.
 If the blades work as they should, then they are properly connected.
 Some knives will not start at all if the blades are not correctly locked in place.

 Once ready, position the item you want to cut on a suitable surface.
 Position the knife above where you want to start cutting and press the on or start button.
 Now lower the blade and begin cutting.
-Having the blade running before you lower the blades reduces the risk if it tearing into the item as you start it up.
+Having the blade running before you lower the blades reduces the risk of it tearing into the item as you start it up.

 Always keep your fingers out of the way and remember that you should only need to put light downward pressure onto the knife as it cuts.
 Once finished, turn off the knife, carefully release the blades.
 Clean and dry them before storing them away safely.
 Check the handle, wipe over if needed, remove from the power source and store.

-Best Electric Knives FAQ:
+Best Electric Knife FAQ:

 Q: How does an electric knife work?

 A: An electric knife uses two blades moving in opposite directions to create a continuous sawing motion that cuts effortlessly through a range of items including meat, fish, bread, cheese, and non-food items.
 The two blades clip or otherwise join together to ensure one fine cut is made.
 The blades fit into a handle that contains the blade controls, safety switch, and in some cases speed controls as well.
 The unit then runs on either mains electricity or a rechargeable battery unit.

 Q: How do I clean an electric knife?